whprocter/RPr-Chakraborty-2021/docs/report/report.md

 The **second part** of our reproduction analysis focused on computing the summary statistics for variables analyzed and the bivariate correlations with county COVID-19 incidence rates.
 Our summary statistics and Pearson's correlation coefficients were consistent with those of Chakraborty's, but differ slightly in magnitude.
-Since the Pearson's correlation should only be used on variables with normal distribution, we calculated the Spearman's Rho correlation coefficient (Table 2).
+Since the Pearson's correlation should only be used on variables with normal distribution, we calculated the Spearman's Rho correlation coefficient (Table 3).
-There seems to be more changes to the result in terms of their magnitude and direction.
+Comparing the Pearson's and Spearman's results, there are some changes in direction and magnitude of the correlations.
 For example, while the Pearson's correlation coefficient shows a weak positive relationship between "COVID-19 incidence rate" and "Percentages with disability that are Native American" and "Percentages with disability that are female", these turned into weak negative relationships in Spearman's correlation coefficient.

 *Table 3*: Spearman's Ranked Correlation Coefficient between COVID-19 Incidence and Disability Subgroups